ls1intum/Artemis/docs/dev/guidelines/client.rst

 Ensure that the layout of your page or component shrinks accordingly and adapts to all display sizes (responsive design).

-Prefer using the ``.container`` class ([Boostrap documentation](https://getbootstrap.com/docs/5.2/layout/containers/)) when you want limit the page width on extra-large screens.
+Prefer using the ``.container`` class (https://getbootstrap.com/docs/5.2/layout/containers/) when you want limit the page width on extra-large screens.
 Do not use the following for this purpose if it can be avoided:

 .. code-block:: html